jwc20/pyttt/notes.md

 - we can store pieces(x's and o's) in an array and reference them using an array index
     - arr = [[".", ".", "x"],[".", ".", "x"],[".", ".", "x"]] => arr[0][2] = "x"
     - the issue is that passing around the array bunch of times can use lot of resource.
-    - also there are risks of array being altered accidently because arrays are passed between functions by reference.
+    - also there are risks of array being altered accidentally because arrays are passed between functions by reference.

 - string manipulation is optimized in Python
 - since strings are immutable, we need to pass around copy of the string with the cost of speed but with less risk of